SwedishPensionsAgency/Hierarchy/README.md

 The purpose of this package is to simplify the work with hierarchical data structures in R.

+TODO:
+- S4: subclass of data frame
+- to_json: converts object to an json string.
+- aggreggate: calculates the sum of all children

+## Data structure

 E.g.

                       { ----- attributes ----- }